G-Research/spark-dgraph-connector/README.md

 ## Filter Pushdown

-The connector supports filter pushdown to improve its efficiency when reading only sub-graphs.
+The connector supports filter pushdown to improve efficiency when reading only sub-graphs.
 This is supported only in conjunction with the [predicate partitioner](#partitioning-by-predicates).
 Spark filters cannot be pushed for any column and any data source because columns have different meaning.
 Columns can be of the following types: